LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 images, but because the logo is often use to identify the language in lieu of words.

-For instance, [Stripe][stripe] uses logos to identify languages when advertising integrations:
+[Stripe][stripe], for example, uses logos to identify languages when advertising
+integrations:

 ![Stripe integration](/assets/img/news/stripe-integration.png)